Jacudibu/hexagon-tactics/docs/bla.md

 - Health: 10 * Constitution
 - Mana: Intelligence * X + Wisdom * X
 - Speed: 50 + X * Dex
+- Happiness: Flexible -15% to +15% stat boost depending on a variety of factors: Food, Housing, recent events...

-(Mana is kinda necessary, to limit how many super-strong spells can be used in quick succession?)
+(Mana is kinda necessary, to limit how many super-strong spells can be used in quick succession, especially with multiclassing?)

 ## Classes
 Every Class has a signature weapon assigned to them.
 Character classes can be changed at will, but stats are persistent and raise depending on the active class on level up (?)